toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 ## Overview

 This widget connects directly to Hyperliquid's public API to fetch and display the current spot price for HYPE/USDC.
-The design features a clean, minimal interface with a rounded card layout that fits naturally on your home screen.
+The design features a clean, minimal interface with a white rounded card on a darker background that fits naturally on your home screen.

 The widget updates automatically according to iOS scheduling (typically every 15 minutes), and you can manually refresh by opening the script in Scriptable.
 All data is fetched from public endpoints with no authentication required.